Help Us Put the Pep Back in Pierre!

-From Wednesday, August 12th through Saturday, August 15th, CIFC has the unique opportunity to raise funds with help from the San Juan Island Community Foundation.
-We are asking for help in purchasing clear panels for our newly constructed greenhouse.
 The San Juan Island Community Foundation will match every donation during the virtual fair.
-With community contributions of $500 and a match from the SJICF, we would be able to fully complete the greenhouse by the end of August.
-A donation of any amount will go a long way to helping us complete the greenhouse.
+With community contributions of $1000 and a match from the SJICF, we would be able to fully fund Pierre’s rejuvenation.
+A donation of any amount will go a long way to helping us put the pep back in Pierre.
 To be matched, donations must be made through the San Juan Island Community Foundation.

 Underwater Power Cable Replacement